olefjaerestad/hmr/README.md

 > Note: This package is an ES module, and as such requires either setting `"type": "module"` in your package.json or using an .mjs extension `hmr-server.mjs`.

-Add the following somewhere in your client side code:
+Add the following somewhere in your client side code (e.g. create a hmr-client.js and include it in your markup):

 ```javascript
 /**